MatteoBenedic/project-codexnatureEngine-java/README.md

 # Card Placement Game Engine (Java)

-A networked digital implementation of a strategic card-placement board game, developed as a Software Engineering university project (A.Y.
+A networked digital implementation of a strategic card-placement board game, "Codex Naturalis" by CranioCreations, developed as a Software Engineering university project (A.Y.
 2023–2024).

 This public version replaces all proprietary assets with placeholders.

 ---

-## 🚀 Project Overview
+## Project Overview

 The project consists of a distributed multiplayer card game built in Java, featuring a complete game engine, client-server architecture, and both CLI and GUI interfaces.